-Following the meat temperatures guidelines from the USDA will ensure that the food you serve is safe.
-Using the temperature chart and a
+Following the meat temperature guidelines from the USDA will ensure that the food you serve is safe.
+Use the temperature chart and a

 Most chefs cook foods to five or ten degrees under the recommendations, since it's generally accepted that food temperature rises after removing it from the oven, smoker or grill.
 The exterior temperature of the meat is several degrees hotter than the interior, so as the temperature equalizes, the interior temperature rises.